Adams, Kupp, Chase top 2022 fantasy football wide receiver rankings

 Just Napping

-Pittman of the Indianapolis Colts, Brown of the Arizona Cardinals and Woods of the Titans are three players who you can target after the second or third round.
+Pittman of the Indianapolis Colts and Brown of the Arizona Cardinals are two players who you can target after the second or third round.
 I think they each possess potential to outperform their average draft positions and provide WR1 value.

 Pittman will team up with quarterback Matt Ryan, who joined the Colts this off-season.
 The third-year wide receiver totaled 1,082 yards and six scores last season.